Table of Contents

 - Shortness of breath

-The diagnosis of Thrombophilia is based on the clinical judgment and the initial evaluation of the patient.
-All the tests are not required in a single person.
-The decision to undertake a certain investigation is based on physical examination findings and clinical scoring of the patient for the pretest probability of having the disease.
+The diagnosis of thrombophilia is based on clinical judgment and an initial evaluation.
+It is not necessary to use every test when assessing a patient.
+The decision to undertake a particular investigation is based on physical examination findings and clinical scoring of the patient for the pretest probability of having the disease.

 - Coagulation panel